 Students in good academic standing generally may register for two types of independent study.
 In an Independent Reading course, a student will read a body of material with a minimum of formal instruction.
 In an Independent Research project, the student will research a topic agreed upon by the student and the instructor.
 Individual academic units may have restrictions on this policy.

 Before processing registration for these courses, the student and the supervising faculty member must agree upon and document the title, objective, scope, and credit value (1-6) of the project to be pursued.
 The department chair or program director must approve the project and faculty member's involvement.
 In particular, he or she must attest that the project does not duplicate a course already offered in the semester's schedule which would be available to the student.

-Students must submit a completed and approved Independent Study Registration Form to the Registrar’s Office.
+Students must submit a completed an approved Independent Study Registration Form to AU Central.